azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Reiko, cornered by Migi and Dali, finally begins to speak<br>about Metry, the mother of Migi and Dali.
+<p align="center">Reiko, cornered by Migi and Dali, finally begins to speak<br>about Metry, the mother of Migi and Dali.
 It turns<br>out to be the story of their birth as well...</p>
 </td>
 </tr>
 </table>